- Personally signed and dated informed consent document.

-- In Japan only, chemotherapies associated with peripheral neuropathy (ie, paclitaxel, docetaxel, oxaliplatin, cisplatin, vincristine, thalidomide or bortezomib) are prohibited during study period from 30 days prior to the first day of the Baseline
+- Chemotherapies associated with peripheral neuropathy (ie, paclitaxel, docetaxel, oxaliplatin, cisplatin, vincristine, thalidomide or bortezomib) are prohibited during study period from 30 days prior to the first day of the Baseline Assessment Period to

 - Receipt of radiopharmaceutical treatment or radiotherapy for treatment of bone